openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 # GPIO Binding

-This binding adds GPIO support via the jpigpio libary for openhab.
-It requires pigpio (http://abyz.me.uk/rpi/pigpio/) to be running on the pi that should be controlled.
+This binding adds GPIO support via the pigpio daemon to openhab.
+It requires the pigpio (http://abyz.me.uk/rpi/pigpio/) to be running on the pi that should be controlled.

 ## Supported Things

-### pigpio remote bridge
+### pigpio-remote

-This bridge represents a pigpio instance.
-(See pigpio install for install instructions)
+This thing represents a remote pigpio instance running as daemon on a raspberry pi.

-### digital input thing

-Get the digital input of an GPIO pin

-### digital output thing

-Set a GPIO Pin to on or off

 ## Thing Configuration

-### Pigpio Remote Bridge (`pigpio-remote-bridge`)
+### Pigpio Remote  (`pigpio-remote`)

 On a raspberry (or a compatible device) you have to install pigpio: